 No., Warrantee (A), Person Who Performed the Service (B), Kind of Service (C) 2434 Warran, Thomas (Assignee) Wollard, John State Line

-To sum up JOHN WOOLARD’s contribution to the War of Independence, he was recorded in a Military Census of November 1775.
+To sum up JOHN WOOLARD’s contribution to the War of Independence then, he was recorded in a Military Census of November 1775.
 At some point, he joined the full Continental Army – as a Private in one of the Virginian State Regiments – he was a Virginian Line Soldier (there is a clear distinction between Virginia Militia and Virginia Line soldiers in the records) – he was definitely not a Militia/Minuteman.
 We don’t know how long he served, but in 1784 (the year the War ended ) he was awarded 100 acres in Ohio for his time in service – which may explain the family’s later migration to Ohio.

 *Apparently, grants of 100-200 acres, was the usual award to Virginia Line soldiers with the rank of Private – especially with several years of service.
 Higher ranks received more land – Alexander Machir was granted three warrants totalling 1,045 acres on the River Shenandoah, rather than new land in the more recently hostile state of Ohio.